 The most noteworthy person currently using guerrilla-style projection as an activism tool is Mark Read, who is best known for projecting a giant “Bat Signal” with illuminated text like “99%” “Another World is Possible” and “Don’t Be Afraid” on New York’s Verizon building while thousands of demonstrators marched across the Brooklyn Bridge on November 17, 2011.
 Read’s creative protest was one of the most important & powerful moments in Occupy’s complicated history but it wasn’t his last.
 He’s currently trying to raise money and awareness by asking supporters to donate to a Kickstarter campaign that will help fund the Illuminator project and keep it running.
 The goal of the Illuminator project is to gain enough funds to help buy and maintain a number of Illuminator vans that will be equipped with powerful projectors that will allow them to participate in various protests in different locations across the US.
 It’s an ambitious idea and one well worth supporting.
 Read and his crew recently used one of the Illuminator vans to protest the arrest & imprisonment of the Russian female punk band Pussy Riot by projecting “Free Pussy Riot” on the Russian Consulate building in New York.

 I personally think the arts are the world’s most effective tools for promoting change.
 No political speech can match the impact of hearing Bob Dylan sing “The Times They Are a-Changin” or Bob Marley and the Wailers belting out “Get Up, Stand Up.”
-No political pamphlet can possibly be as effective as Dalton Trumbo’s Johnny Got His Gun or Joseph Heller’s Catch-22 and no campaign ad can compare to the experience of watching John Ford’s The Grapes of Wrath or Barbara Kopple’s Harlan County U.S.A.
+No political pamphlet can possibly be as effective as Dalton Trumbo’s Johnny Got His Gun or Joseph Heller’s Catch-22 and no campaign ad can compare to the experience of watching John Ford’s The Grapes of Wrath, Barbara Kopple’s Harlan County U.S.A., Haskell Wexler’s Medium Cool (1969) or Steve McQueen’s Hunger (2008).
 The transformative powers of cinema are limitless but reaching a receptive audience isn’t easy.
 Occupy Cinema has the potential to promote positive change but it can’t do that without lots of support.

 Further Reading & Viewing: